linode/docs/docs/email/clients/installing-roundcube-on-ubuntu-14-04.md

 >
 > Make sure the custom directory and desired `.log` files exist **before** specifying it in your virtual host configuration.
 Failure to do so will prevent Apache from starting.
 The files should be owned by the `www-data` user with `644` permissions.

-6. Determine what type of Secure Socket Layer (SSL) certificate is best for your Roundcube deployment.
+6. Determine what type of Secure Socket Layer (SSL) encryption certificate is best for your Roundcube deployment.
 A [self-signed SSL certificate](/docs/security/ssl/how-to-make-a-selfsigned-ssl-certificate) is easy and free, but triggers a **your connection is not private** error message in most modern browsers.
 [Let's Encrypt offers browser trusted, free SSL certificates](/docs/security/ssl/obtaining-lets-encrypt-certificates-on-ubuntu-14-04), but does not support Extended Validated (EV) or multi-domain (wildcard) certificates.
 To gain those features, use a [commercially purchased SSL certificate](/docs/security/ssl/obtaining-a-commercial-ssl-certificate).

-{: .note }
->
-> Since Roundcube is a web-based *email* client, enabling and enforcing SSL is **very important**.
-It will encrypt *all* of the data moving between your Linode and your users (interacting with Roundcube), which is otherwise vulnerable traveling over the public internet.

 7. Once you have obtained a SSL certificate, update the following options to match it: